trendaisac-rgb/dev-docs-pilot/README.md

 ### Why two implementations?

-The deployed runtime is a Deno Edge Function — Supabase's native serverless model, the same pattern used in production at MAVRYX Assistant.
+The deployed runtime is a Deno Edge Function — Supabase's native serverless model.
 The Claude Agent SDK has no mature Deno build, so the Edge Function hand-rolls the tool-use loop against the Messages API.
 The Python `api/` package implements the *same* loop on the Claude Agent SDK — the "Managed Agent" deep-dive — so the two can be compared directly.